SylphAI-Inc/LLM-engineer-handbook/README.md

 ## Prompt Management

 - [Opik](https://github.com/comet-ml/opik) - Opik is an open-source platform for evaluating, testing and monitoring LLM applications
+- [Prompt flow](https://github.com/microsoft/promptflow) -A toolkit by Microsoft for managing the end-to-end prompt engineering process, including the creation, debugging, and deployment of LLM workflows.

 ## Datasets